stfc/PSyclone/doc/developers.rst

-The first thing that the `update_halo_exchanges()` method does is call the `create_halo_exchanges()` method to add in any new halo exchanges that are required before this loop, due to any fields that now read their halo when they did not previously.
-For example a loop might previously have iterated up to `ncells` but now iterates up to halo depth 1.
-However, a field reading into its halo no longer guarantees that a halo exchange is required as the previous dependence may now compute redundantly to depth 2, for example.
+The first thing that the `update_halo_exchanges()` method does is call the `create_halo_exchanges()` method to add in any new halo exchanges that are required before this loop, due to any fields that now have a read access to their halo when they previously did not.
+For example, a loop containing a kernel that writes to a certain field might previously have iterated up to the number of owned cells in a partition (`ncells`) but now iterates up to halo depth 1.

+However, a field that has its halo read no longer guarantees that a halo exchange is required, as the previous dependence may now compute redundantly to halo depth 2, for example.
 The solution employed in `create_halo_exchanges()` is to add a halo exchange speculatively and then remove it if it is not required.
-The halo exchange itself determines whether it is required or not via `required()` method.
-The removal code is found in the `_add_halo_exchange_code()` method in the `DynLoop()` class.
+The halo exchange itself determines whether it is required or not via the `required()` method.
+The removal code is found at the end of the `_add_halo_exchange_code()` method in the `DynLoop()` class.

 The second thing that the `update_halo_exchanges()` method does is check that any halo exchanges after this loop are still required.
 It finds all relevant halo exchanges, asks them if they are required and if they are not it removes them.

-We only need to look at adding halo exchanges before the loop and removing halo exchanges after the loop as redundant computation can only increase the depth of halo to which a loop computes so can not remove existing halo exchanges before a loop (as an increase in depth will only increase the depth of an existing halo exchange before the loop) or add existing halo exchanges after a loop (as an increase in depth will only make it more likely that a halo exchange is no longer required after the loop).
+We only need to consider adding halo exchanges before the loop and removing halo exchanges after the loop.
+This is because redundant computation can only increase the depth of halo to which a loop computes so can not remove existing halo exchanges before a loop (as an increase in depth will only increase the depth of an existing halo exchange before the loop) or add existing halo exchanges after a loop (as an increase in depth will only make it more likely that a halo exchange is no longer required after the loop).

 GOcean1.0
 =========